 - 7th Dragon and its sequel 7th Dragon 2020: Dragons appear and wage war against humanity.
 It doesn't help that the dragons cause the world ecosystem to shift to their liking, which is deadly for humans.

 - Touhou backstory mentions the Great Dragon who helped create Gensokyo before departing for parts unknown; his return would be a sign that Gensokyo has gotten way out of hand.
 Iku Nagae is his messenger, who intervenes before things reach that point.
 Some fans speculate that the Brilliant, but Lazy gatekeeper Hong Meiling may be the Great Dragon in disguise, as her surname "Hong" refers to the rainbow dragon of Chinese mythology.

-- In Dragon's Dogma, the Dragon's return causes Gransys to be overrun with monsters.
+- In Dragon's Dogma, the Dragon's return causes Gransys to be overrun with monsters, symbolizing a period of strife after the long peace that the world has enjoyed for generations.
 With that, it's up to an Arisen to fulfill their destiny and face the dragon.
 That or make a deal with him so that he'll bugger off for a while and leave you an immortal, in the case of Edmun Dragonbane.